aerogear/aerogear-digger-installer/provision-osx/README.md

 to install can be defined by a variable.
 The cocoapods gem will be installed, other gems can be specified using the `gem_packages` variable.

+To run this section as a standalone step you must specify the `osx_install_ruby` tag.

 ### Options
 * `rvm_install_url` - The URL of RVM installation script (defaults to GitHub release).
 * `rvm_install_file_name` - What to name the file on the node.